nehahirve/nodeJS/notes.md

 - req and res is done through HTTPS protocols, with headers and body

 **creating a nodejs server**

+- http module helps launching and sending requests to other servers (like an api)

 **using core modules**
 **working w requests and responses**

+- req contains headers / metadata

 **async code and the event loop**

+- incoming request listener is registered and never unregistered